FIRS ROAD - GARDEN OF REMEMBRANCE - FELDY VIEW WOODLAND CEMETERY - FIRS ROAD, WEST MERSEA, CO5 8JR

 The Parish Churchyard

 The Parish Church of St Peter & St Paul churchyard has been closed since 1889 (except for the re-opening of family graves).
-It is mostly maintained by the Parochial Church Council with the Town Council donating towards the cost plus doing a certain amount of essential maintenance.
+It is mostly maintained by the Parochial Church Council with the Town Council maintaining the trees, shrubs, grass cutting and other essential ground maintenance.

 The church is 7th century - much of the fabric consisting of recycled Roman tiles and brick.